 1 Habit Press Launching the Largest Book Ever Published on Entrepreneurial Habits

-1 Habit Press, Inc. is pleased to announce on October 16, 2020; the company will launch the World’s largest book on Successful Entrepreneurial Habits.LOS ANGELES, CA, USA, October 2, 2020 /EINPresswire.com/ -- 1 Habit Press Launching the Largest Book Ever Published on Entrepreneurial Habits, Featuring 300 Entrepreneurial Habits from 150 Contributors.
+Featuring 300 Entrepreneurial Habits from 150 Contributors, including Maribel Colmenares Martinez.
+Co-Authored by Steven Samblis and Forbes RileySINGAPORE, SINGAPORE, SINGAPORE, October 3, 2020 /EINPresswire.com/ -- 1 Habit Press Launching the Largest Book Ever Published on Entrepreneurial Habits, Featuring 300 Entrepreneurial Habits from 150 Contributors.

 Co-Authored by Steven Samblis and Forbes Riley